Writer at typewriter as metaphor for writing goal statements

 Build warehouse C17 by March

 ...is a task with a target delivery date.
 It is not clear why we should care about a new warehouse being built and what benefit it will deliver.
-Rewording this, focussing on outcomes and removing targets and goals, it becomes...
+Rewording this, focusing on outcomes and removing targets and goals, it becomes...

 Our products are shipped without delay

-3 common mistakes writing goal goal statements, and how to fix them
+3 common mistakes when writing goal statements

 Why goal wording matters

-If I go on a diet, my goal is not 'go on a diet', it is to 'reach and maintain my ideal body weight'.
+If I go on a diet, my goal is not 'go on a diet'; it is to 'reach and maintain my ideal body weight'.

-• Build warehouse C17
+- Build warehouse C17

-• All staff to complete health and safety training 101
+- All staff to complete health and safety training 101

-• Sign up for the 'saw-dust and running' diet plan
+- Sign up for the 'saw-dust and running' diet plan

-These are not goals as they don't describe the impact of those activities.
+These are not goals because they don't describe the impact of those activities.
 On a practical level, once the task is complete, they cease to be meaningful, and that's not a great foundation for our KPI design.

-Put simply goals are about the results and outcomes we want to achieve, not the actions we take to achieve them
+Put simply, goals are about the results and outcomes we want to achieve, not the actions we take to achieve them.

-Key points
+Key points:

-• Tasks, actions and activities happen, then are complete, so they do not provide a solid foundation for selecting our KPIs.
+- Tasks, actions and activities happen, then are complete, so they do not provide a solid foundation for selecting our KPIs.

-• We may decide to measure activity lower in our KPI tree, but this kind of KPI is a poor alternative to measuring outcomes and needs to be treated with caution.
+- We may decide to measure activity lower in our KPI tree, but this kind of KPI is a poor alternative to measuring outcomes and needs to be treated with caution.

 A target + timeframe goal will typically follow the verb + subject + target + timescale format.
 Here are three examples of this format...

-• Handover of operational new warehouse C17 by January 2024
+- Handover of operational new warehouse C17 by January 2024

-• Deliver H&S training to 100% of the staff by the close of this month
+- Deliver H&S training to 100% of the staff by the close of this month

-• Complete 'saw-dust and running diet' and lose 20kg
+- Complete 'saw-dust and running diet' and lose 20kg

 Firstly, targets can be highly emotive and can distract from selecting meaningful measures.